Home

 When you first ease back into running, you should view running as strength training.
 Start with very small volumes and build it up over time.

-Using a run/walk program can be a brilliant way to get you safely back to running.
-We’ve included one in the treatment plan in the Exakt Health app.
+Using a run-walk program can be a brilliant way to get you safely back to running.
+We’ve included one in the plantar fasciitis treatment plan in the Exakt Health app.

-Unfortunately, there are no quick fixes with this one.
-However, we recommend a few ‘golden rules’ to keep your recovery on track and ensure you don’t slow down your progress.
-These include:
+We recommend a few ‘golden rules’ to keep your plantar fasciitis recovery on track and ensure you don’t slow down your progress...

-• Start at the right level for the severity of your condition and YOUR unique situation.
+Your exercises must match the severity of your plantar fasciitis and YOUR unique situation.

-• If an exercise causes you pain during and/or after you’ve done it, then it’s likely not the right exercise to do at this moment in your recovery.
+If an exercise causes you pain during or after you’ve done it, then it’s likely not the right exercise to do at this moment in your recovery.

 Finding lasting relief from plantar fasciitis